eelkeblok/did-distro/README.md

 # Drupal in a Day Distribution

+Note: this is still a work in progress.
+Links may not work and puzzle pieces for *Drupal in a Day* or not yet all in place.

 ## Installing this distribution
 ### If you are attending a Drupal in a Day event
 Please follow the instructions from the [installation manual][1].